 Patent Ductus Arteriosus

-Patent ductus arteriosus (PDA) is the term that describes failure of a blood vessel present before birth (the ductus arteriosus) to close in the early days after birth.
+Patent ductus arteriosus (PDA) is the term that describes the failure of a blood vessel present before birth (the ductus arteriosus) to close in the early days after birth.
 This vessel is present in the unborn child to allow blood to bypass the lungs since the lungs are not needed to provide the blood with oxygen prior to birth (the mother's placenta supplies the baby's blood with oxygen before birth).
-After the birth this blood vessel normally closes off and turns into a fibrous band of tissue that disappears.
-This process occurs because of a reaction in the walls of the ductus that cause it to close when it is exposed to high levels of oxygen in the first 24 hours of life.
-If this vessel does not close after birth, pressures in the pulmonary arteries may become very high (pulmonary hypertension) and lung damage can occur that can be permanent.
+After birth this blood vessel normally closes off and turns into a fibrous band of tissue that disappears.

 For more information, including resources for parents and general information about congenital cardiac conditions, visit the following websites: